GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/index.md

 **Keystone Reform**: **UNSC Veto Override** - Enable 3/4 majority for security issues, 2/3 for humanitarian/climate crises

+**Impact**: *For Ambassador Chen, this means climate adaptation funding for her island nation is no longer held hostage by great power politics—urgent climate action can proceed when two-thirds of the Security Council agrees, ending the paralysis that currently condemns vulnerable nations to bear the costs of other nations' emissions.*

 ### Pillar 2: Integrating New Actors & Voices
 **Goal**: Incorporate non-state actors and grassroots perspectives into global governance

 **Key Mechanisms**: United Nations Parliamentary Assembly, Global Council for the Future, formal roles for cities and regions, Global Citizens' Initiative for referendums, and Youth Transition Chambers with guaranteed representation.

 **Keystone Reform**: **Global Citizens' Initiative** - Enable binding referendums with 10M signatures across 50+ nations

+**Impact**: *For Maya, this means her community's traditional ecological knowledge can directly influence global climate policy through citizen initiatives, while her scientific research can inform policies that are no longer filtered solely through nation-state representatives who may not understand local conditions.*

 ### Pillar 3: Strengthening Global Law & Enforcement
 **Goal**: Ensure universal application of international law with effective enforcement